broakenmedia/MultiContactPicker/README.md

 ## THIS PROJECT IS CURRENTLY UNMAINTAINED
 ### If you wish to help maintain this project please submit an issue and tag me.

+### Equally, if you wish to become a maintainer on this project.
+Let me know

 # MultiContactPicker

 [![](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)